 Tips for shoulder stretches

-Anti-inflammatory medicines can help relieve pain.
+Anti-inflammatory medicines or steroid injections can help relieve pain.
 This may help you do your stretches.
 Your healthcare provider can tell you more.

 Mild and moist heat can help loosen your shoulder.
 Try taking a warm shower or bath just before you stretch.